JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 ## 4. UI in Kotlin

-The best way to create user interfaces with Kotlin is to use a type safe DSL for building forms instead of GUI designer.
-The DSL used in the IntelliJ platform is inside `com.intellij.ui.layout` package.
-[Documentation](upsource:///platform/platform-impl/src/com/intellij/ui/layout/readme.md).
+The best way to create user interfaces with Kotlin is to use a [type safe DSL](/user_interface_components/kotlin_ui_dsl.md) for building forms instead of GUI designer.

 ## 5. Handling Kotlin code